 For candidates, Triplebyte is free.
 They even cover flights and hotels for final interviews.
 They are paid by the companies that work with them.
 There is a fair amount of work that goes into it, both before and during the application process.
 Candidates must have knowledge of programming (they don’t care if you are self-taught or went to school) and ideally, some professional experience.

 The process starts with an online quiz.
 If the candidate passes the quiz, they are invited to a Google Hangouts interview, which includes coding questions and challenges.
-If they successfully pass that technical screen, they are invited to an onsite or virtual 2 hr final round interview, which includes behavioral and technical questions.
+If they successfully pass that technical screen, they are invited to an onsite or virtual 2 hour final round interview.
+This includes behavioral and technical questions.
 Triplebyte explains that candidates should not be able to answer all of the questions asked because the questions are to parse out the candidates’ strengths.

 Ratings and reviews